To the participants and the Supervisory Committee of Vesteda Residential Fund FGR

 Our responsibilities for the review of the sustainability information

-Our responsibility is to plan and perform the review in a manner that allows us to obtain sufficient and appropriate assurance evidence for our conclusion.
+Our responsibility is to plan and perform the review in a manner that allows us to obtain sufficient and appropriate evidence to provide a basis for our conclusion.

 Procedures performed to obtain a limited level of assurance are aimed to determine the plausibility of information and vary in nature and timing from, and are less in extent, than for a reasonable assurance engagement.
 The level of assurance obtained in review is therefore substantially less than the assurance obtained in an audit.

-We apply the ‘Nadere voorschriften kwaliteitssystemen’ (NVKS, Regulations for Quality management systems) and accordingly maintain a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+We apply the ‘Nadere voorschriften kwaliteitssystemen’ (NVKS, regulations for quality management systems) and accordingly maintain a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and other relevant legal and regulatory requirements.

 Our review included amongst others:

-We communicate with the Supervisory Committee regarding, among other matters, the planned scope, timing and outcome of the review.
+We communicate with the Supervisory Committee regarding, among other matters, the planned scope and timing of the review and significant findings that we identify during our review.

 Deloitte Accountants B.V.